Skip to main content

 Exposure to COVID-19

-• you should inform your manager, and
+• Inform your manager, and

 • your symptoms have been improving for at least 24 hours (or 48 hours if you had nausea, vomiting, and/or diarrhea),